jwl-7/c0de_gr1nd/python_explanations/int_as_array_multiply.md

     ```python
     while i < length and num[0] == 0:
     ```
-3. Remove the zero from the number, which will be at the start of the array, and increment _i_
+3. Remove the zero from the number, which will be at the start of the array
     ```python
     num.remove(0)
     i += 1